pdob-git/pdob-git.github.io/_posts/2024-03-06-github-authentication.md

 Password: YOUR_PERSONAL_ACCESS_TOKEN
 ```

-To avoid the need to provide access token everytime you clone, pull or push changes to repository you can cache access token.
+To avoid the need to provide an access token every time you clone, pull, or push changes to the repository you can cache the access token.

 ```bash
 # in memory: